Danny Coale: Dallas Cowboys

 Coale was selected by the Dallas Cowboys in the fifth round (152nd overall) of the 2012 NFL draft.
-On June 11, he signed a 4-year deal receiving a base salary of $390,000.
+On June 11, 2012, he signed a four-year contract with Dallas, receiving a base salary of $390,000.

-He suffered a broken toe in a conditioning drill, which forced him to miss organized team activities and weeks of training camp.
-He was released on August 30 and re-signed to the practice squad on September 1, 2012.
-His season was cut short when he suffered a torn ACL on November 15, 2012 and was placed on the injured reserve list.
+Coale suffered a broken toe in a conditioning drill, which forced him to miss organized team activities and weeks of training camp.
+He was released on August 30 and re-signed to the practice squad on September 1.
+Coale season was cut short when he suffered a torn ACL on November 15, and was placed on the injured reserve list.

-The next season, he experienced swelling in his repaired left knee, which set him back in training camp.
-He was waived on August 30, 2013, before being re-signed to the practice squad.
-On September 16, 2013, he was waived to make room for Jamar Newsome.
+The next season, Coale experienced swelling in his repaired left knee, which set him back in training camp.
+He was waived on August 30, 2013, before being re-signed to the team's practice squad.
+On September 16, Coale was waived by Dallas in order to clear roster space for Jamar Newsome.

 Indianapolis Colts

 Coale was signed to the Indianapolis Colts' practice squad on September 18, 2013, but was released on September 25, to make room for Da'Rick Rogers.